decentraland/catalyst-owner/docs/glossary.md

 ### Bootstrap

-The moment when the Catalyst is booted, the node will have a `Bootstrapping` until it is ready to serve content.
+When the Catalyst is started, the node will have a `Bootstrapping` state while fetching content from other catalysts until it catches up with the others.
+And then it transitions to the next state `Syncing` in which it is ready to serve content.

 ### Catalyst Client